 Cart is empty

-Description: The eye and eye, polyester round sling, formed by endless yarns of 100% synthetic fiber is encased in a tough polyester woven sleeve.
+Description: The Eye and Eye Polyester Round Sling, formed by endless yarns of 100% synthetic fiber, is encased in a tough polyester woven sleeve.
 A double jacket construction offers protection to the polyester load-bearing fibers.
-An additional jacket of textured, abrasion resistant nylon covers the body of the sling, offering further protection and forming an eye at each end creating the “eye and eye” type round sling.
+An additional jacket of textured, abrasion resistant nylon covers the body of the sling, offering further protection and forming an eye at each end creating the 'eye and eye' type round sling.
 The polyester sling is color coded and tagged for easy identification.
-Flexible and lightweight, it is very economical and is the most versatile polyester sling; it can be used in all three types of hitch arrangements.
+Flexible and lightweight, it is very economical and is the most versatile polyester sling, as it can be used in all three types of hitch arrangements.
 The polyester sling provides easier release from a choker hitch compared to other lifting slings and has a low 3% elongation at the rated capacity.
 Very flexible, this polyester sling conforms easily to the shape of the load without scratching and scraping.
 A polyester sling can be seriously degraded at temperatures exceeding of 194 degrees Fahrenheit.
 This type of round sling is resistant against a range of chemicals but not resistant against Acids and strong Alkalis.

 Learn More: Things you need to know before you buy!
 See Bottom of Page

 2. Put a check mark in any box in front of each table row to keep the row highlighted.

 3. To compare multiple items, first check the item, then click “Add button” to add them to the compare list.
 Next: Click on “View compare list” to view the selected items side by side.